AssafUni/bci4als-online/README.md

 ### The dongle is pluged in but cannot connect to the headset.
 1. Try replacing the batteries.

+### PsychToolbox is stuck and not moving forward with the training
+1. First, it might take some time in slow computers.
+2. Second, put the transparency on a lower value than 1(there is a line in the code already for this) and watch the log to see where it is stuck.

 ### Nothing works :(
 1. Disconnect the dongle.